patrickzib/human_activity_segmentation_challenge/README.md

 ## Examples

-The following two images show examples of the first two time series in the data set.
+The following two images show examples of the first two time series in the challenge data set.

 ![image](figures/TS0.png)